The Hashima XR Project

 Design Ethos

 Hashima XR was never meant to be a passive virtual tour.
-Instead, it treats immersive space as a critical interface—where users confront the political, emotional, and historiographical complexity of the past.
+Instead, its designers treated immersive space as a critical interface where users could confront the political, emotional, and historiographical complexity of the past.

 Design principles include: